FPGA-Research-Manchester/FABulous/docs/source/fabric_definition.rst

     Note that the specified size corresponds to the width of the parallel configuration port and 32 bits is the most sensible configuration for most systems.

-    Currently, we set ``FrameBitsPerRow`` globally for all rows but we plan to extend this to allow for resource-type specific adjustments in future versions.
+    Currently, we set ``FrameBitsPerRow`` globally for all rows, but we plan to extend this to allow for resource-type specific adjustments in future versions.
     For instance, the tiles at the north border of a fabric may only provide some fixed U-turn routing without the need of any configuration bits, which could be reflected by removing all frame_data wires in the top row.
 This extension may include an automatic adjustment mode.

   * ``MaxFramesPerCol``, ``unsigned_int``